 Think of him as the same I say:

 He is not dead—He is just away.

-Although I am not in Missouri this Memorial Day weekend, I will visit the Granger Cemetery as well as the Saint Paul Cemetery later this summer.
-I pause to reflect on what my two great-uncles’ service and their ultimate sacrifice mean to my life, and I am deeply grateful.
+On this Memorial Day weekend, I pause to reflect on what my two great-uncles’ service and their ultimate sacrifice mean to my life, and I am deeply grateful.

 In my mind’s eye today, grandma is watching me arrange pink peonies.